Manikse/Manikse/README.md

  VestaStack – A profitable SaaS boilerplate designed for rapid deployment

- Kernel – Deep-diving into low-level systems and kernel development
+ ExArchon(kernel) – Deep-diving into low-level systems and kernel development

  TensorMesh – A custom Python engine for advanced computational tasks